clux/probes/content/post/2024-09-15-thanos-receive-scale-fail.md

 - `--tsdb.wal-compression` - disk benefit only afaikt
 - `--receive.forward.async-workers=1000`  - irrelevant, receive does not forward requests in our setup

-The receiver was run as minimally with `3d` retention, and 1 replication factor.
+The receiver was run as minimally with `3d` retention, and 1 replication factor, 2 replicas.
 More about this later.

 </details>